-Ernesford Grange Community Academy is carrying a deficit as a result of falling student numbers over a number of years and despite the student roll increasing lagged funding has resulted in income levels not being sufficient to cover the staffing levels currently in place.
-Student numbers continue to increase with a larger year 7 cohort joining in September 2020 and the forecast provided by the Local Authority shows a continued high demand for places over the next 3-5 year period, with expansion of the school by 30 students per year being agreed as part of city wide plan to manage excess places.
+Ernesford Grange Community Academy is carrying a historic deficit as a result of previous falling student numbers over a number of years and despite the student roll increasing lagged funding has resulted in income levels not being sufficient to cover the staffing levels required.
+Student numbers continue to increase with a large year 7 cohort joining in September 2021.
+The forecast provided by the Local Authority continues to show a continued high demand for places over the next 3-5 year period, with expansion of the school by 30 students per year being agreed as part of city wide plan to manage excess places.
 Staffing levels are constantly reviewed as are non staff expenditure.

-For 2020-21 income has increased and a continual review of staffing and non-staff expenditure have resulted in a surplus budget being set for the year.
-With continued increases in student numbers forecast we hope to continue with setting and achieving balanced budgets and surpluses in the future.
+Income has increased and a continual review of staffing and non-staff expenditure have resulted in a small surplus during the year.
+With continued increases in student numbers forecast we hope again set a surplus budget in 2021/22 and continue to forecast achieving balanced budgets and surpluses in the future.

-In addition to this savings for all non-staffing expenditure lines are also being sought with reviews of all contracts and investigation into joint contracts with the Multi Academy Trust, and between Riverbank and Ernesford Grange Academy's.
+In addition to this, savings for all non- staffing expenditure lines continue to be sought with reviews of all contracts and investigation into joint contracts with the Multi Academy Trust, and between Riverbank and Ernesford Grange Academy's.